Bartlesville Radio » News » Nowata Homecoming Interviews Continue Thursday

 Garrett Giles

-At Nowata High School, it's "Country vs County Club" Day!
+At Nowata High School, it's "Country vs Country Club" Day!

 Homecoming royalty interviews continue on Real Country KRIG 104.9 at 5:17 p.m. on Thursday with Jaylie West and Gage Beck, compliments of: Totah Communications, Totel CSI, Bartnet IP and LPL Painting.